kwlzn/golinks/README.md

    make run-prod  # Uses PostgreSQL and has reload disabled
    ```

+4. Point the `go` DNS name for your search domain to this site.
-4. Visit `http://localhost:8000/links` to manage your go links.
+5. Visit `http://go/links` to manage your go links - then use e.g. `http://go/<slug>` to quickly get to links.

 ### Database Configuration